daddylaughing/omnichannel-growth-engine/README.md

 | Executive Deck | `.pptx` | Slide deck for management presentation |
 | Dashboard | `.ipynb` / Dash app | Interactive Plotly-based analytics dashboard |
 | Documentation | `.md` | GitHub README (this file) |

 ---

+## 🏁 Conclusion

+This capstone project delivers a comprehensive analytical engine to simulate real-world decision-making for omnichannel growth.
+By unifying retail and e-commerce datasets and embedding predictive intelligence, **康师傅 Singapore** can make faster, smarter, and more data-driven sales decisions.

+---